dclaxto1/SQL-Challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-**I also repeated these query results using Python Pandas library**
+**I also repeated these query results using the Python Pandas library**